crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

     F2->>R: Done
 </div>

-Active Record 7.2+ makes this work: ordinary query paths can release connections between DB operations instead of holding them for the fiber's lifetime.
-Check out, query, return.
-The minimum pool size is often 3 per process (1 execution + 2 for worker overhead), but jobs that hold transactions, use connection-local session state, or explicitly pin connections need more.
-For DB-heavy workloads, bump the pool size.
+Read this as a timeline.
+Fiber A uses the only connection for its query.
+While PostgreSQL works, Fiber B waits on HTTP.
+After Fiber A returns the connection, Fiber B can use it for its update.
+If both fibers tried to query at the same time, one would wait unless the pool had another connection.

+Active Record follows the same checkout rules in both cases.
+The current Solid Queue difference is a guardrail: thread mode expects `threads + 2` connections per process, so you don't run 50 execution threads against a 5-connection pool.
+Fiber mode can use a smaller baseline because `fibers: 100` means "allow 100 jobs to wait," not "create 100 execution threads."
+In my patch, I/O-heavy workers often start at 3 connections per process (1 execution + 2 worker overhead).
+If the jobs are DB-heavy, raise it.

 ## What happens when a fiber starts a transaction

-If fibers share a connection, can one fiber's transaction leak into another?

-No. Active Record handles this correctly.
+A transaction changes the timeline.
+The connection cannot be returned after each statement, because the transaction state lives on that connection.

-When a fiber starts a transaction, it holds the connection for the entire duration -- from `BEGIN` to `COMMIT` or `ROLLBACK`.
+When a fiber starts a transaction, it keeps its checked-out connection for the entire duration -- from `BEGIN` to `COMMIT` or `ROLLBACK`.
 The connection is not released mid-transaction.
 Other fibers that need the database wait for the connection to be returned.

 <div class="mermaid">
 sequenceDiagram